 Sealtest milk is widely available in supermarkets, convenience stores, mass merchandisers and warehouse clubs.
-If you are having trouble finding us, send us an email through the Contact us section of our website and we’ll find a location close to you and let you know.
+If you’re having trouble finding any of our products, send us an email through the Contact Us section of our website and we’ll find a location close to you and let you know.

 No. In equal quantities, both contain the same amount of fat and the same number of calories.
-Five millilitres (1 tsp) of butter or margarine each contain 36 calories.
+For five millilitres (1 tsp) of butter or margarine, each contains 36 calories.

-Salted butter keeps for 1 to 2 years in the freezer and up to 3 months in the refrigerator.
-Unsalted butter, on the other hand, keeps for 2 to 3 months in the freezer and 3 to 4 weeks in the refrigerator.
+Salted butter keeps for 1–2 years in the freezer and up to 3 months in the refrigerator.
+Unsalted butter, on the other hand, keeps for 2–3 months in the freezer and 3–4 weeks in the refrigerator.
 It is advisable not to leave unsalted butter at room temperature.

-The codes on our butter break down into several parts in the following order: Example: AGRT 3518 10:26 347 L 02 AGRT means “agreement”.
-This plant meets Canadian quality standards provided by the Canadian Food Inspection Agency (CFIA) 3518: plant registration number (Saint-Bruno in this case) 10:26: packaging time 347: churn number, starting at 1 each January L: initial letter of operator’s last name 02: year of production (2002)
+The codes on our butter break down into several parts in the following order: Example: For AGRT 3518 10:26 347 L 02, AGRT means “agreement”—this plant meets Canadian quality standards provided by the Canadian Food Inspection Agency (CFIA); 3518 is the plant’s registration number (Saint-Bruno in this case); 10:26 is the packaging time; 347 is the churn number, starting at 1 each January; L is the first letter of the operator’s last name, and 02 is the year of production (2002).

 Questions about Homogenization

 A French engineer by the name of Gaulin invented the homogenizer.
-The first of the machines was imported into North America in 1909.
+The first such machine was imported into North America in 1909.

 Questions about Pasteurization

-The process of pasteurization was named after Louis Pasteur who discovered that spoilage organisms could be inactivated in wine by applying heat at temperatures below its boiling point.
+The process of pasteurization was named after Louis Pasteur, who discovered that spoilage organisms could be rendered inactive in wine by applying heat at temperatures below its boiling point.
 The process was later applied to milk and remains one of the most important operations in the processing of milk.